U.S. crude stocks soar 15 million bbls amid record surge in net imports -EIA

-(Reuters) - U.S. oil stockpiles surged dramatically last recent week, with crude inventories jumping by more than 15 million barrels as imports surged and exports plunged, the Energy Information Administration said on Wednesday
+(Reuters) -U.S. crude oil stockpiles last week surged the most since April, jumping more than 15 million barrels, as imports rose and exports plunged, the Energy Information Administration said on Wednesday.

-Crude inventories rose by 15.2 million barrels in the week to Dec.
-4 to 503.2 million barrels, the largest build in crude inventories since April, compared with analysts’ expectations in a Reuters poll for a 1.4 million-barrel drop.

-U.S. net crude imports contributed heavily to the gain in inventories, as imports rose by a record high of 2.7 million barrels per day, EIA said.
-That boosted U.S. Gulf Coast stocks up 11.8 million barrels, most in one week ever, according to EIA data.

-U.S. gross crude exports plunged by 1.6 million bpd to just 1.8 million bpd, the lowest since 2018, while gross imports surged, rising 1.08 million bpd.
+The unexpected supply build and record rise in net imports stunned the oil market, which has been weighed down by low demand due to the coronavirus pandemic.

 “It defies the math that is in the market, for sure,” said Bob Yawger, director of Energy Futures at Mizuho in New York.
-“Do U.S. refiners at a time when they’re closing refineries need to increase imports by a million barrels a day?
+“Do U.S. refiners, at a time when they’re closing refineries, need to increase imports by a million barrels a day?
 That’s ridiculous.”

+Crude inventories rose by 15.2 million barrels in the week to Dec.
+4 to 503.2 million barrels, the EIA said, compared with analysts’ expectations in a Reuters poll for a 1.4 million-barrel drop.

+Net crude imports rose by a record high of 2.7 million barrels per day, the EIA said.
+That boosted U.S. Gulf Coast stocks by 11.8 million barrels, the most in one week ever, according to EIA data.

+U.S. crude exports plunged by 1.6 million bpd to just 1.8 million bpd, the lowest since 2018, while imports rose 1.08 million bpd.

 Gasoline stockpiles rose by 4.2 million barrels in the week to 237.9 million barrels, the EIA said, compared with expectations for a 2.3 million-barrel rise.